Submissions

 6 Methodology is detailed and well applied.

-7 Methodology is meticulously explained and skilfully applied.
+7 Methodology is meticulously explained and skillfully applied.

 3. Argument

-This rating reflects the extent to which the reader can follow and potentially be persuaded by the author/s argument in the context of existing arguments in the literature.
-There should not be obvious contradictions, unfounded generalisations or other flaws in the argumentation.
+This rating reflects the extent to which the reader can follow and potentially be persuaded by the author(s) argument in the context of existing arguments in the literature.
+There should not be obvious contradictions, unfounded generalizations, or other flaws in the argumentation.

 1 Argument is difficult to discern.